-I am a political scientist, currently working as a DAAD visiting assistant professor at the Center for European Studies of the University of Florida.
+I am a political scientist, currently working as a professor of comparative government pro tempore at the Department of Political Science and Communication Studies, University of Greifswald.

-Before my employment at the CES, I was a professor of public policy and state politics pro tempore at the University of Duisburg-Essen.
+Before my employment at the University of Greifswald, I was a DAAD visiting assistant professor at the Center for European Studies, University of Florida and a professor of public policy and state politics pro tempore at the University of Duisburg-Essen.
 Prior to this, I served as a lecturer at several universities, such as the Helmut Schmidt University/University of the Federal Armed Forces Hamburg, the Leuphana University of Lüneburg and the University of Bonn, where I attained my Ph.D (Dr. phil.) in 2012 with a study on election campaigns in the German states.